KhaledMoataz/WriterIdentifier/README.md

 Proposed Method
 ===============

-The pipeline, shown in the following figure, shows the main modules that the data goes through before making a decision: Preprocessing, Feature Extraction and Classification.
+The pipeline, shown in the figure below, shows the main modules that the data goes through before making a decision: Preprocessing, Feature Extraction and Classification.